Heavyweight champ Andy Ruiz Jr. fights toxic masculinity for Bonobos

 “You guys aren’t trying to evolve the definition you’re trying to deform it.”

-Those were just a few of the tamer YouTube comments for the spot “Evolve the Definition,” Bonobos’ effort in which it talked to a collection of dudes about the definition of masculine, and where they fit into it.
+Those were just a few of the tamer YouTube comments for the spot “Evolve the Definition,” Bonobos’s effort in which it talked to a collection of dudes about the definition of masculine, and where they fit into it.
 Turns out it wasn’t all Brett Favre playing football in sensibly cut Wranglers.
 The YouTube video of the ad boasts twice as many dislikes as likes.

 Now Bonobos is launching the next phase of that idea with a new ad campaign called America’s Fit Story.